influx6/shogun/readme.md

 apps quicker with `shogun` and even quickly test out function behaviours.

-More so, I envision `shogun` for the purpose of being able to deploy shogun built binaries into docker images as pure functions that can be used to support a service or serve a service like a static file server which only ever runs when needed, ..etc
+More so, I envision `shogun` for the purpose of being able to deploy shogun built binaries into docker images as pure functions, that can be used to support a service or serve a service like a static file server which only ever runs when needed, ..etc

 Of course, you can use `shogun` functions like tasks similar to `mage`, but in effect